HariniNarasimhan/construction_project_agentic/_problems/problem1.md

 - Navigate from one room to another via doors.
 - Build an MCP server interface that understands natural language instructions like: “Add a door between room 3 and room 7” or “Set the number of lights in room 5 to 3”

-This was not just a data modeling problem.
-It called for integrating agentic capabilities that interpret and manipulate the model using simple, human language.

 ## Design

 Using Python, I implemented an abstract object model consisting of: